 Equity Compensation Plans Not Approved by Stockholders.
 Includes shares issuable under outstanding options and RSUs that were originally granted under plans that we assumed in connection with acquisitions and 6.2 million shares that are issuable to Mr. Gelsinger under the 2021 Inducement Plan.
 No future grants will be made under these assumed plans or the 2021 Inducement Plan.
 In February 2021, the Board adopted the 2021 Inducement Plan which, subject to the adjustment provisions thereof, reserved 8 million shares of our common stock for issuance.
 The 2021 Inducement Plan was adopted without stockholder approval pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules (Rule 5635(c)(4)).
-The 2021 Inducement Plan provides for the grant of stock options, stock appreciation rights, restricted stock, and restricted stock units, and contains terms and conditions intended to comply with the inducement Plan any only be made to individuals not previously employees of Intel as an inducement material to such individuals entering into employment with Intel.
+The 2021 Inducement Plan provides for the grant of stock options, stock appreciation rights, restricted stock, and restricted stock units, and contains terms and conditions intended to comply with the inducement award exception under the Nasdag rules and otherwise has substantially similar terms as our 2006 EIP including a clawback provision.
+In accordance with Rule 5635(c)(4), awards under the 2021 Inducement Plan may only be made to individuals not previously employees of Intel as an inducement material to such individuals entering into employment with Intel.
 Mr. Gelsinger is the only participant in the 2021 Inducement Plan, and the new-hire awards granted to him in connection with his commencement of employment are the only awards that will be granted under the 2021 Inducement Plan.
-The new-hire awards granted to Mr. Gelsinger consisted of: (i) relative TSR PSUs with a three-year performance period (forfeited as of March 15, 2024), (ii) strategic growth PSUs with a five-year performance period and performance PSUs requiring 200% stock price appreciation during a five-year performance period in order to vest, and (iv) RSUs, with quarterly vesting over three years (fully vested as of February 15, 2024).
+The new-hire awards granted to Mr. Gelsinger consisted of: (i) relative TSR PSUs with a threeyear performance period (forfeited as of March 15, 2024), (ii) strategic growth PSUs with a five-year performance period and performance stock options that vest over four years and expire after 10 years, each of which require stock price appreciation to vest and become payable or exercisable, as applicable, (iii) outperformance PSUs requiring 200% stock price appreciation during a five-year performance period in order to vest, and (iv) RSUs, with quarterly vesting over three years (fully vested as of February 15, 2024).
 For more information regarding Mr. Gelsinger's new-hire equity awards granted under the 2021 Inducement Plan, please see Appendix B beginning on page B-1 of this proxy statement.